Woman sleeping on back on Circadian buckwheat pillow — overhead editorial lifestyle shot, warm ochre linen

 Step 4: Adjust loft to preference.
 Start slightly overfilled, then remove hulls in small handfuls until the pillow holds your head and neck at a neutral angle.
 Side sleepers typically prefer more fill; back sleepers usually remove some.

-Replacing hulls costs $49 for a 5-lb bag compared to $79 for a complete new pillow.
+Replacing hulls costs $49 for a 5-lb bag compared to $129 for a complete new Standard pillow.
 As long as your organic cotton cover and zipper are intact, a hull swap restores full performance at roughly 60 percent of the replacement cost.

 For more guidance on natural fiber pillow care, see How Do Natural Pillow Fillings Compare? and 7 Natural Alternatives to Foam Pillows for Back Sleepers.